gdgpisa/hoverboard-2019/data/faq.md

  Anyway we are alway open to solve any other doubt you could have, feel free to [contact us](mailto:pisagdg+devfest@gmail.com) in that case.

+### How do I get there?

+You can easily reach **Polo Fibonacci** with public transportation or just by walking.
+Please check the [location page](/location) where you can find further details.

+### Where is "Aula N"?

+Please note that this year DevFest Pisa will be in **two near buildings**.
+Please checkout the [map page](/map) to better understand where every room is located.

 ### Do I need a ticket to join DevFest Pisa?

 Yes, participation to the DevFest is **free**, but registration is **mandatory**.
 Being in the waiting list is not sufficient to participate to the conference.